 The SBA’s Office of Entrepreneurship Education Resources is a good resource for getting economic statistics and demographic information to fine-tune your specific micro-niche.
 The SBA has a selection of tools, tables, and other resources for market research.

 People seek information 24/7 on a vast array of topics.
 Discussion forums are helpful resources to use when getting a feel for the level of interest in your products or services.
 Queries that stored and retrievable in their original formats and with the analysis done for you.

-The line graph above shows that the highest proportion of the Google queries for “Solar Powered Generators” in mid to late June 2019.
-Time spans are user-selectable and may be displayed from one-hour to six-year spans.
+The line chart above shows that the highest proportion of the Google queries for “Affiliate Marketing” in late July and early August 2020.

-The Google Trends Geographic Analysis below shows from which areas in the US people did a Google search on “Solar Powered Generators.”
-This information is useful for initiating geo-targeted Pay-Per-Click (PPC) campaigns.
+The Google Trends Geographic Analysis below shows from which areas in the US people did a Google search on “Affiliate Marketing.”
+This information is important for creating target audiences in social media platforms and for initiating geo-targeted Pay-Per-Click (PPC) campaigns.

 Similar resources for customer inquiries can be found at Quora (https://www.quora.com) and Yahoo Answers (https://answers.yahoo.com).
 Add the phrases “help with” or ”advice on” followed by your specific keyword to obtain a list of questions that people are asking.

 Online surveys are an asset to your business as they will allow you to reach out to your potential customers and gather valuable information by asking questions about their needs and find out exactly what they want, in what form they want it, and how much they are willing to pay for it.

 Collecting demographic information is useful as it separates market segments like college students, baby boomers, and retirees to name a few.